 The steps

-- Type the password you want into the Enter password field.
+On the Set Password screen, type the password you want into the input field.
 As you type, a strength indicator shows whether the password reads as weak, medium, or strong.

 Choosing a password that actually protects the file